michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

 measured runs with alternating execution order.
 Each run used a fresh temporary HDF5 input.
 Timings include native process startup and I/O, exclude fixture creation and Python import, and are not phase profiles.
 Effective MKL thread count was not separately recorded.
-No real-data or peak-memory benchmark has been completed.
+This synthetic baseline did not include a real-data or peak-memory measurement; the later SEC comparison above does.

 Compared with the pre-fusion 2-D run, the cleanup fusion and scan-parallel smoothing together reduced the latest medians by about 6% without regularizers